Sleaford Railway Station :: Shared Description

 The Grantham to Boston and Spalding to Lincoln lines remain open.

 It is still one of the only place left to have signal boxes named 'North','South','West' & 'East' around the area.
 With the North and South boxes on the Peterborough to Lincoln line, and then the West and East boxes are at each end of the station on the Grantham to Boston line.
-So if traveling from Lincoln to Peterborough on the train you would pass all 4 boxes.
+So if travelling from Lincoln to Peterborough on the train you would pass all 4 boxes.

 From Wikipedia Link